 Many homes suffer from condensation, simply a result of warm, moisture-laden air coming into contact with a cold surface and turning from a warm vapour into condensing water droplets.
-Condensation is more prevalent in the winter when the air in your house is much warmer than the air outside.
+It is more prevalent in the winter when the air in your house is much warmer than the air outside.

-You will be creating a lot of moisture in your home just from day-to-day living.
-For example 2 people in 1 day could create 3 pints of water, cooking and boiling a kettle could produce 6 pints of water, every time you have a shower or bath you could create 1 pint of water and drying clothes in the house could create 9 pints of water.
+You create a lot of moisture in your home just from day-to-day living.
+For example 2 people in 1 day could create 3 pints of water, cooking and boiling a kettle can produce 6 pints of water, a shower or bath can create 1 pint of water and drying clothes in the house could create 9 pints of water.

-The ways to tackle condensation is by firstly stopping the moisture building up, this could be by wiping down surfaces where moisture settles, drying clothes outside, closing the kitchen and bathroom doors when in use, putting on kitchen and bathroom extractor fans when the rooms are in use, ensuring tumble driers are vented to the outside.
+You can tackle condensation by stopping the moisture building up - by wiping down surfaces where moisture settles, drying clothes outside, closing the kitchen and bathroom doors when in use, putting on extractor fans when the rooms are in use, venting tumble driers outside.

-Ventilating your home can also assist with condensation.
-When cooking or washing open windows or use extractors, open windows in your house to ventilate the house.
-If you need to dry clothes in your house do so in a small room and leave the windows open, ensure air vents are not blocked, keep air circulating in your home by not overfilling cupboards and under bed space, leave a gap between furniture and walls.
+Ventilating your home can also help.
+When cooking or washing open windows or use extractors, you can simply open windows to aid ventilation.
+If you need to dry clothes in your house do so in a small room, leaving windows open, and air vents clear.
+Keep air circulating in your home by not overfilling cupboards and under bed space, leave a gap between furniture and walls.